Strawberry Fair: Music and art

-A range of musical genres are represented at the fair across several music stages.
-Local bands are predominantly selected to play.
-Children are catered for with a free and enclosed entertainments area that includes face painters, a family friendly café, a marquee of activities such as painting and crafts, storytelling and other attractions.
+A range of musical genres are represented at the fair across several music stages and areas, with local bands given preference.

+Children are catered for with the Kids Park free entertainments area, whic includes face painters, a family friendly café, a marquee of activities such as painting and crafts, storytelling and other attractions.

 An Arts area also allows local art to be displayed and for visitors to the fair to try something new.

+The fair starts with a parade featuring colourful costumes and samba bands which follows a route through Cambridge, making its way to Midsummer Common, its arrival signalling the start of festivities.